adam-harmasz/gomoku/README.md

-# gomoku
+# gomoku application

-Web application to play/review gomoku games
+Gomoku application that can be used to review gomoku games from playok.com